- Standards for Conduct in the Teacher-Learner Relationship

 The Policy will be added to the Medical School website on the main student, faculty, and house staff web pages.

-A paper copy of the Policy will be provided to current house staff and fellows and given to new house staff during orientation.
+An electronic copy of the Policy will be provided to all house staff and fellows including visiting residents.

-Each course director, clerkship director and/or Program Director will be responsible for providing a paper or electronic copy of the Policy to their respective teaching faculty and to all students at the start of each course, clerkship or rotation.
+Each course director, clerkship director and/or Program Director will be responsible for providing an electronic copy of the Policy to their respective teaching faculty and to all students at the start of each course, clerkship or rotation.